kutyla-philipp/simple-dash/CONTRIBUTING.md

 Our bug tracker utilizes several labels to help organize and identify issues.
 Here's what they represent and how we use them:

-- `bug` - Issues for a potential bug in Homepage.
+- `bug` - Issues for a potential bug in simple-dash.
 - `docs` - Issues for improving or updating our documentation.
 - `feature` - Issues asking for a new feature to be added, or an existing one to be extended or modified.
 - `help wanted` - Issues we need or would love help from the community to resolve.
-- `question` - General purpose question about Homepage.
+- `question` - General purpose question about simple-dash.

-For a complete look at our labels, see the [project labels page](https://github.com/kukielka58/homepage/labels).
+For a complete look at our labels, see the [project labels page](https://github.com/swagielka/simple-dash/labels).

 ## Bug reports